aktcope4066/semGroup18/use-cases/usecase05.md

 ### Primary Actor

-*A member of the organization.*
+*A Human Settlement Researcher in the organization.*

 ### Trigger

-*A request for a report of the top most N populated counties in the world  is made by someone with access to the system.*
+*A request for a report of the top most N populated counties in the world  is made by a Human Settlement Researcher.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Human Settlement Researcher requests the information from the system.
 2. The system generates a report of the compiled data of the top most N populated counties.
-3. The member reviews the complete report.
+3. The researcher reviews the complete report.

 ## EXTENSIONS